salkin-mada/raspi-notes/README.md

-# notes for 'Skandinavisk SuperCollider Klubb Møde' 14th October 2019 (rpi workshop)
+# notes for 'Skandinavisk SuperCollider Klubb Møte' 14th October 2019 (rpi workshop)

 ## set up SuperCollider on a rpi2, rpi3 or rpi4